Keys to a Successful School Year: Resources to Engage Parents and Support Families

 California Department of Social Services Office of Child Abuse Prevention (OCAP)

-The California Department of Social Services Office of Child Abuse Prevention (OCAP)’s Parent Resource Page provides California-specific information on resources available to parents and families:
+The California Department of Social Services (CDSS) Office of Child Abuse Prevention (OCAP)’s Parent Resource Page provides California-specific information on resources available to parents and families:

 California Department of Education (CDE)